XanaduAI/randomized-measurements-circuit-cutting-perfomance/README.md

 Additionally, if running the notebook `exact_costs.ipynb`, this will require an additional installation of the code available in this [repository](https://github.com/Matematija/QubitRBM) that is not included in the requirements.

-### Authors
+### Original paper

-Angus Lowe, Matija Medvidovi&#263;, Anthony Hayes, Lee J. O’Riordan, Thomas R. Bromley, Juan Miguel Arrazola, and Nathan Killoran

 If you are doing any research using this source code, please cite the following paper:

 > Angus Lowe, Matija Medvidovi&#263;, Anthony Hayes, Lee J. O’Riordan, Thomas R. Bromley, Juan Miguel Arrazola, and Nathan Killoran. _Fast quantum circuit cutting with randomized measurements_. [arXiv:2207.14734](https://arxiv.org/abs/2207.14734) (2022).

+### Contributors (alphabetical order)

+Thomas R. Bromley, Amintor Dusko, Anthony Hayes, Nathan Killoran, Angus Lowe, Matija Medvidovi&#263;, Juan Miguel Arrazola, and Lee J. O’Riordan.

 ### License